Balance-Analytics-io/BALANCE_Media_Preview/posts/pool-landscape-report-may-2023-week-2/pool-landscape-report-may-2023-week-2.md

 ## BALANCE Updates
-- Working on more charts
+- In the trenches working on more charts.
+The Svelte + D3 learning curve is steep, and little references, but once over the hump, more charts should flow faster.
-- API is getting hits (pic)
+- The Public Pool Group API is starting to get hits, pretty nice grwoth metric! (pic)